-If you get migraine headaches after starting birth control, it’s important that you let your doctor know as soon as possible.
-Migraines can indicate that you may have a higher stroke risk from hormonal birth control, making it important to talk to your doctor about safer alternatives.
+If you get migraine headaches after starting birth control, it’s important that you let your healthcare provider know as soon as possible.
+Migraines can indicate that you may have a higher stroke risk from hormonal birth control, making it important to talk to your healthcare provider about safer alternatives.

-Your doctor might recommend switching to a safer, alternative form of hormonal birth control, or using a non-hormonal method of contraception.
+Your healthcare provider might recommend switching to a safer, alternative form of hormonal birth control, or using a non-hormonal method of contraception.

 Your body’s levels of estrogen and progestins fluctuate on their own, usually over the course of your menstrual cycle.
 When you start using birth control, the higher levels of these hormones in your body can make it easier to become annoyed, sad or angry.